Based on published psychology research on name impressions. Average is about 50; standout names can exceed 100.

 New rankings, research findings, and name trends.
 No spam, unsubscribe anytime.

-Based on US psychology research, the name Darwin scores highest in Morality (61/100) and lowest in Health (29/100).
+Based on US psychology research, the name Darwin scores highest in Morality (61 on the 0-100+ research scale) and lowest in Health (29 on the 0-100+ research scale).
 It creates a first impression that is perceived as high in morality and very low in health.

 Darwin is a boy name in our database.
 It has been rated across five perception dimensions: Success (56), Warmth (50), Morality (61), Health (29), and Cheerfulness (39).

-Darwin has a Success rating of 56 out of 100, which is considered high.
+Darwin has a Success rating of 56 on the 0-100+ research scale, which is considered high.
 This measures how ambitious, intelligent, and creative the name sounds based on psychology research.

-Darwin has a Warmth rating of 50 out of 100, which is considered average.
+Darwin has a Warmth rating of 50 on the 0-100+ research scale, which is considered average.
 Warmth measures how caring, kind, and loving a name sounds to others.

-Darwin's strongest dimension is Morality at 61/100.
-The average score across all names is 50.
+Darwin's strongest dimension is Morality, at 61 on the 0-100+ research scale.
+The average score across all names is about 50, and standout names can exceed 100 because Name Halo preserves the original research scores.
 You can compare Darwin with other names using Name Halo's comparison tool.

 Notable people named Darwin include Charles Darwin.
 Name Halo lists 1 famous Darwins with brief descriptions of their achievements.

-About the scores: Perception scores (0-100 scale) are derived from published psychology research conducted in the United States on how names shape first impressions.
-Scores above 70 are considered very high; below 30 is very low.
+About the scores: Perception scores are derived from published psychology research conducted in the United States on how names shape first impressions.
+Scores use the original 0-100+ research scale: average is about 50, scores above 70 are very high, and standout names can exceed 100.

 Name perceptions vary by culture, region, and individual experience.
 These scores reflect US-based perceptions and may differ in other countries.
 Ratings are for informational and entertainment purposes.